Cragady/giphy-games/README.md

 **newTopic**<hr>

 The `newTopic` function is what allows the user to add a new button with a new topic.
 It has an if statement that prevents a new button from being added if it is already an available topic.
 The weakness this function has is that it doesn't prevent a topic being put in if it is spelled incorrectly or differently.
-New topic calls `toLower` which puts the entire topics array into the `topicsChecker` array, which then checks it against userInput.
+New topic calls `toLower` which puts the entire topics array into the `topicsChecker` array, which then checks it against `usInCheck`.

 `newTopic` is called in the `$(document).ready` function.